THE PROBLEM WITH TYPICAL TRICEPS WORKOUTS

 That is, they are each adept at hitting the triceps in a specific part of their range of motion, but none of them hits them completely.

 Most people believe that even if they do all of these exercises they’re getting a complete triceps workout.
 But the truth is, they’re some key elements to maximizing triceps gains.

-We’re going to bring science back into our training as we always do and incorporate some specialized techniques to make sure you get your triceps to respond.
+We’re going to bring science back into our training as we always do and incorporate some specialized techniques and exercises that emphasize specific functions of the upper arm to make sure you get your triceps to respond.

-Before we do, let’s start with some triceps anatomy!
+Before we do, let’s start with some triceps brachii anatomy!

 THE 3 HEADS OF THE TRICEPS

-We know that there are 3 heads to the triceps.
+We know that there are 3 heads to the triceps brachii.
 That’s why they’re called TRI-CEPS!

-Let’s take a quick look at each and where they are located, using our trusty Muscle Markers.
+Let’s take a quick look at where each of the tricep heads is located, using our trusty Muscle Markers.

 The lateral and medial heads only influence elbow extension, and they don’t cross the shoulder joint.

 The long head is very important when it comes to triceps training because it does cross the shoulder joint, coming off of the scapula.
 This means that if we can change up the position of the scapula in the triceps exercises we choose, we can change the tension on the long head of the triceps.